Hiring Developers for a Startup: Actionable Tips

 Why It's Hard for Startups to Form Teams

 A strong team is the backbone of any startup.
-These are the people who'll turn your ideas into a functioning product.
+These are the people who'll turn your ideas into a functioning product and help you launch a startup.
 But numerous startups have to overcome many challenges to find the right fit, especially when the company is just taking its first steps.
-And it's twice as demanding when you try to hire developers for a startup as most qualified specialists are already pursuing careers elsewhere.
+And it's twice as demanding when you try to hire developers for startup teams, as most qualified specialists are already pursuing careers elsewhere.

 The common startup recruitment struggles include: